Is home office rent tax deductible?

 Can I deduct rent if I use the simplified home office method?

-Why does the actual method beat the simplified method for renters?
+Is the actual method always better for renters?

 What records should I keep for a home office rent deduction?